ww9/mysql2sqlite/README.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

-# Update 2021-12-01
+# Update 2022-01-01

 I'll be mantaining this repo.

 Plans are to keep it simple but if we want to make this work properly we will have to add a bit of extra tooling.
 At the very least tests to prevent regressions and make sure conversion works as intended.

-Perhaps TypeScript and svelte too.
+Perhaps TypeScript and Svelte too.
 Let me know what you think.

 # MySQL to SQLite online converter